Skip to main content

 If you authorize Appcircle to access your repositories on GitLab, you can select the repository that you want to connect in the next screen.

 After you click on GitLab, the following screen will appear.
-This will let you choose between selecting a repository which you are already authorized Appcircle to do or ask your consent about authorizing more repositories.
+This will let you choose between selecting a repository that you are already authorized to do with Appcircle or asking your consent about authorizing more repositories.

 When you successfully authorize your account, the following screen will appear to let you select one for connection: